zikezhang/vagrant/README.md

-#Vagrant + Phalcon
+# Vagrant Phalcon

+Phalcon strives to get closer to developers, providing flexible, powerful and simple tools.
+We would like a Phalcon development process to be effortless and pleaseant from deployment of the development environment to the programming in Zephir language.

-This is a simple vagrant setup to get loaded with core development tools to build a powerful PHP application focused on **Phalcon Framework**.
+[Vagrant][1] provides a simple, elegant way to manage and provision Virtual Machines and this is a *recomended* Vagrant setup to get loaded with core development tools to build a powerful PHP application focused on [Phalcon Framework][2].

 ## Index
 - [Landing Page](#landing-page)